 Practical Solution: Simulate Realistic Environments

-Layer atmospheric effects that match the scene you're creating.
-Experiment with different reverb settings to mimic the acoustics of large, open spaces or enclosed rooms.
+Experiment with reverb and delay settings to mimic the acoustics of specific spaces, from open fields to intimate rooms.

 Step 9: Building a Sound Library